TonySelfStudy/side_projects/readme.md

 Example projects include:
 1) A dungeons and dragons character generator,
 2) Command line argument parsing tutorials,
+3) Silly names generator using a generator,
-2) A pig latin translator,
+4) A pig latin translator,
 3) More to follow ...

 ## Notes